-Note: I used a basic example to illustrate how to use the COUNTIF formula, but you could also achieve this count by builder using the subtotal tool in the Data tab.
+Note: I used a basic example to illustrate how to use COUNTIF, but you could also achieve this count by builder using the subtotal tool in the Data tab.

-The function wizard in Excel describes the COUNTIFS Formula as:
+The function wizard in Excel describes COUNTIFS as:

 =COUNTIFS(critera_range_1,criteria_1,criteria_range_2,criteria_2.....and so on if required)

 Extending the previous COUNTIF example above, say we wanted to only summarise the data by builder for jobs in the South region.
 We could use the COUNTIFS function, as it allows us to set more than one condition.